 About This Chapter

-MTTC Political Science: Geography & Politics - Chapter Summary
+MTTC Political Science: International Politics & Economics - Chapter Summary

-- Relationships between economics, natural capital and the environment
+- Understand the relationship between economics, natural capital, and the environment

 1. Shapes of States: Compact, Prorupted, Perforated & More